jthack/hydeout/about.md

 ### Joseph Thacker (rez0)

-I'm a Solo Founder and Bug Bounty Hunter who hacks websites and AI systems.
+I'm a Solo Founder, Bug Bounty Hunter, and startup Advisor who specializes in application security and AI.
 I’ve helped Fortune 500 companies find vulnerabilities that could have cost them millions, and I've submitted over 1,000 vulnerabilities across Hackerone and Bugcrowd.
 I love helping secure the planet by building, breaking, and teaching.

-Reach out if you'd like to know more.
+Email me if you are interested in AI consulting (implementation help/advice or AI security assesments).
+I'm also available for startup advising at high velocity startups that need a technical advisor who is well-networked, passionate, and has a wide range of knowledge.

-On a more personal level, I'm a Christian, husband, father, and hacker.
+On a more personal level, I'm a Christian, husband, and father.
 I love most things in life, but I'm particularly fond of hacking, ai-art, running, podcasts, and keylime pie.

 ## whereami